45+ Indiana Religious Sites

 100 S 3rd St, Vincennes, IN

-The Old Cathedral complex is located where the very first Catholic church in Indiana used to be (the structure is no longer standing).
-The complex is next door to the George Rogers Clark National Historic Parks and includes the Basilica of St. Francis Xavier, French & Indian cemetery, and the oldest library in Indiana (containing documents dating back to 1319).
+The Old Cathedral complex is where the very first Catholic church in Indiana used to be (the structure is no longer standing).
+The complex is next door to the George Rogers Clark National Historic Park.
+It includes the Basilica of St. Francis Xavier, the French & Indian cemetery, and the oldest library in Indiana (containing documents dating back to 1319).
 You may enter the church when mass is not in session to see the beautiful cathedral, stained glass, and crypt where Four bishops are buried.
 Open daily from 9 am – 5 pm for self-guided tours.

 The Trinty Labyrinth, Fort Wayne